yoshiumw/3dtictactoe/README.md

 database.collection('your collection name')
 ```

-- In socket.js change your connection to your server's url:
+- In socket.js change your connection to your server's URL:
 ```
 var socket = io.connect('your server url')
 ```